Pavelioso/pavelioso.github.io/_posts/2022-11-13-dont-use-megascans.markdown

 ![We found and scanned an old bunker.]({{site.baseurl}}/images/bunker/owl-mountains-outside-2.jpg "A rock.")
 *Photoscanned rock from a forest.
-Not all rocks have to look good.*
+Now all rocks have to look good.*

 > If one rock looks hyper realistic, everything has to be hyper realistic.